The District of Columbia Housing Authority has preserved affordable city housing by allowing a higher rent payment for its voucher program customers.

-For the third consecutive year, Wells Fargo is extremely proud to be the title sponsor of The Washington Informer's Homeownership Month supplement.
+June is National Homeownership Month and Wells Fargo is again proud to be the title sponsor of the Washington Informer's Homeownership Month supplement.